nguyen-group/nguyen-group.github.io/_posts/2023-10-23-QERaman-code.md

 ---
-title: An open-source program for computing the Raman spectra based on Quantum ESPRESSO
+title: An open-source program for computing the Raman spectra
 layout: post
 categories:
 - Raman spectra